-As the IB Diploma Programme is our most comprehensive programme of study, we've identified a path for Direct Entry into the IB Diploma Programme.
-For Direct Entry onto the IB Diploma Programme, students require a minimum of three grade 6's in Maths, English and Science along with a further two grade 5's in their GCSE results.
-For students who have not taken (I)GCSEs, equivalent results in their courses of study across Years 10-11 is required for Direct Entry onto the IB Diploma Programme.
+As the IB Diploma Programme is our most comprehensive programme of study, we've identified a path for Direct Entry^{} into the IB Diploma Programme, students require a minimum of three grade 6's in Maths, English and Science along with a further two grade 5's in their GCSE results.
+For students who have not taken (I)GCSEs, equivalent results in their courses of study across Years 10-11 is required for Direct Entry onto the IB Diploma Programme (please refer to section on entry requirements on page 5).
 In general, students require a minimum of five (I)GCSEs at grade 5 and above, including three at grade 6.
 There are some additional entry requirements: